Peanut Butter and Celery

 Light Meal-Replacement Shakes

-Most meal replacement shakes contain 40 grams of protein, 25 grams of carbohydrates, and very little fat.
-Look for 'light' or 'for her' versions of these individually packaged shakes for fewer carbs and calories.
-For example, Lean Body for Her contains only 9 grams of carbohydrates, 1 gram of sugar, 3 grams of fiber, and no artificial sweeteners.
-Many light meal-replacement shakes come in single serve packets, making them easy to store in your desk drawer to take with you on the go.
+Most meal replacement shakes contain 40 grams of protein, 25 grams of carbs, and very little fat.
+Look for "light" versions of these individually packaged shakes for fewer carbs and calories.
+For example, Lean Body for Her contains only 9 grams of carbs, 1 gram of sugar, 3 grams of fiber, and no artificial sweeteners.
+Many light meal-replacement shakes come in single-serve packets, making them easy to store in your desk drawer to take with you on the go.